 Want your Sonos speakers to look more like hi-fi speakers?
-You could always try a pair of stands.
+Instead of perching your Sonos speaker on a shelf or table, you could always try a pair of stands.
 We quite like the look of some of these Flexson stands (opens in new tab).

 Suffering with skips or delays?
 It might be your network.
 The Sonos Boost (opens in new tab) is designed especially to combat this and should provide a more vigorous network connection for smooth streaming.

 25. Play vinyl through Sonos